-After nearly three decades of civil war, the Khmer Rouge are no more.
+The Khmer Rouge are no more.
 Pol Pot is dead, other ageing leaders were arrested or pardoned, and the remaining Khmer Rouge soldiers defected to the Government side.
-Trials of three former Khmer Rouge leaders have concluded and it seems unlikely that there will be any more.
+Trials of three former Khmer Rouge leaders have concluded and there will be no more.

 Though war may have come to end, violence continues, whether on the streets or in the home.
 A culture of impunity and corruption denies justice to the poor and oppressed.

 A generation that has no experience of the Khmer Rouge regime has grown up, while their parents and grandparents still suffer from post-traumatic stress disorder and find difficulty in trusting anyone outside their immediate circle of family and friends.